 Brandon C. Lorey.
 The Company entered into an employment agreement with Mr. Lorey on July 10, 2019, which was amended and restated on January 10, 2020.
 The term of Mr. Lorey's employment agreement will continue until December 31, 2021, unless terminated earlier in accordance with its terms.
 After expiration of this initial term, Mr. Lorey's employment agreement will automatically extend each December 31 for successive one-year terms, unless either Mr. Lorey or the Company elects not to so extend.
 Mr. Lorey's employment agreement provides for an initial base salary of \$400,000 per year.
 Mr. Lorey received a cash signing bonus of \$50,000, and \$30,000 for the purchase of the Company's common stock.
 In addition, Mr. Lorey received a \$120,000 performance equity award, which will vest upon the achievement of certain financial metrics and other terms, and a \$100,000 restricted stock award in each of his first two years of his employment, each of which will vest one year after the grant date.
-Mr. Lorey is eligible for reimbursement of certain business expenses, including up to \$100,000 of actual relocation expenses, and is eligible for bonuses or other incentive compensation, if any, in an amount determined by the Board of Directors.
+Mr. Lorey was eligible for reimbursement of certain business expenses, including up to \$100,000 of actual relocation expenses, and is eligible for bonuses or other incentive compensation, if any, in an amount determined by the Board of Directors.
 He is also entitled to participate in the Company's employee benefit plans and programs for which he is or will be eligible.

 Mr. Lorey's employment agreement provides for the termination of Mr. Lorey's employment by the Company without "cause" or by him for "good reason" in the absence of a "change of control" (as those terms are defined in his employment agreement).
 In such cases, Mr. Lorey will be entitled to receive (i) his then-current base salary for two years following his termination, (ii) a payment in cash equal to the greater of his highest cash bonus in any of the three fiscal years before the year in which termination occurs and the amount of cash bonus that he was designated to receive under the Company's annual incentive plan, (iii) a welfare continuance benefit of \$15,000 and (iv) reasonable out-placement services paid by the Company up to an amount that does not exceed 10% of annual base salary.
 Mr. Lorey will not be entitled to any compensation or other benefits under the agreement if his employment is terminated for cause.
-If Mr. Lorey's employment is terminated by the Company without "cause" or by him for "good reason" within one year following a "change of control" (as defined in his employment agreement), he will receive an amount equal to 299% of his average total compensation over the most recent five calendar year period of his employment with the Company prior to the change of control (subject to reduction to the extent that such payment constitutes an "excess parachute payment" under the Internal Revenue Code of 1986, as amended).
+If Mr. Lorey's employment agreement), he will receive an amount equal to 299% of his average total compensation over the most recent five calendar year period of his employment with the Company prior to the change of control (subject to reduction to the extent that such payment constitutes an "excess parachute payment" under the Internal Revenue Code of 1986, as amended).
 Mr. Lorey's entitlement to the foregoing severance payments is subject to his release and waiver of claims against the Company and his compliance with certain restrictive covenants as provided in the employment agreement.